Backbone scaling limits for random walks on random critical trees: Convergence of local times for the IIC

-\end{enumerate} In section 5.2 of \cite{AldousCRT2} is shown that such a process must be unique (in law).
-This allows to make the following definition. \begin{definition} The process $X^{\K,\nu}$ is the Brownian motion on $(\K,d_{\K},\nu)$. \end{definition} The existence of a process satisfying the definitions above, in the case where $\K$ is a locally compact $\R$-tree was first given by Kerbs in \cite{krebs1995brownian}.
-Also Proposition 2.2 in \cite{rwrt} uses results from Kigami \cite{kigami1995harmonic} to define the $X^\K$ in a more concise way. \begin{definition} We define the Brownian motion on the Continuum Random Tree as $X^{\mathfrak{T}_W,\mu_{\mathfrak{T}_W}}$, where $W$ is distributed as a normalized Brownian excursion.
-For simplicity, for each realization $w$ of $W$, $X^{\mathfrak{T}_w,\mu_{\mathfrak{T}_w}}$ will sometimes be denoted $X^w$. \end{definition}
+\end{enumerate} In section 5.2 of \cite{AldousCRT2}, Aldous claims that one can prove that such a process must be unique (in law).
+This allows to make the following definition. \begin{definition} The process $B^{\K,\nu}$ is the Brownian motion on $(\K,d_{\K},\nu)$. \end{definition} The existence of a process satisfying the definitions above, in the case where $\K$ is a locally compact $\R$-tree was first given by Krebs in \cite{krebs1995brownian}.
+Also Proposition 2.2 in \cite{rwrt} uses results from Kigami \cite{kigami1995harmonic} to define the $B^\K$ in a more concise way. \begin{definition} We define the Brownian motion on the Continuum Random Tree as $B^{\mathfrak{T}_W,\mu_{\mathfrak{T}_W}}$, where $W$ is distributed as a normalized Brownian excursion.
+For simplicity, for each realization $w$ of $W$, $B^{\mathfrak{T}_w,\mu_{\mathfrak{T}_w}}$ will sometimes be denoted $B^w$. \end{definition}

-Lemma 2.5 in \cite{rwrt} ensures that for $P$-a.e. $w\in\W$ there exist jointly-continuous local times $(L_w(x,t))_{x\in\mathfrak{T}_w,t\geq0}$ for $X^{\mathfrak{T}_w,\mu_{\mathfrak{T}_w}}$.
+Lemma 2.5 in \cite{rwrt} ensures that for $P$-a.e. $w\in\W$ there exist jointly-continuous local times $(L_w(x,t))_{x\in\mathfrak{T}_w,t\geq0}$ for $B^{\mathfrak{T}_w,\mu_{\mathfrak{T}_w}}$.
 The inverse local time at $x\in \mathfrak{T}_w$ is defined as